-Hotels -

-- 1871 Junction House Smith shanty in Section 2, later moved to 18th St. & 1st Ave.

-- 1872 Harrold House (Becket) south of track one block

-- 1872 Grand Central north of track at RR & Nebraska (RR & A where C of C used to be) Also stable for Pioneer Stage Lines which came to the hotel
+Place to stay - until home was built- Until homestead site was selected Junction House - Smith/Collins home, middle of Section 2, about 18th St. & 9th Ave Some of the first people to Kearney stayed here.
+Later moved to 18th St. & 1st Ave.
+1872 - Harrold House (Becket) south of track one block 1872 - Grand Central north of track at RR & Nebraska (RR & A where C of C used to be) Also stable for Pioneer Stage Lines which came to the hotel

-- 1873 Commercial Hotel across the street (McCue's bldg) Metropolitan Hotel - south of Kearney, later moved to 21st & B
+1873 - Commercial Hotel across the street (McCue's bldg) Metropolitan Hotel - south of Kearney, later moved to 21st & B

 Six by 1877 (within first 5 years)

 More General Stores -

-P. W. Wilson - Nov.
+- P W Wilson Nov.
 2, 1872

-Lived over store @ 10th & Wyoming (21& Cen.)
+- Lived over store @ 10th & Wyoming (21& Cen.)
+Daughter said in Come Back Letter -

-- 1. Not enough workers to build both
+- 1. Not enough workers to build both home & business

 - 2. Protection from Indians

 Bodinson - 1878

 Sons gathered buffalo bones and made into fertilizer which they sold around the county

-Saloons - three by end of 1872; "several" by Sept 1873

-Smeads, 3 blocks north of track
+Saloons - three by end of 1872; "several" by Sept 1873 Smeads, 3 blocks north of track

 First Fire

-Smead's saloon - April 1, 1874.
+First building to burn - Smead's saloon - April 1, 1874.
 Upstairs rooms rented.
-Possessions scattered on the ground after being saved Pawnee rummaged through & took Mrs. Achey's brightly colored shawl Men, after fighting the fire, made him return.
+(Acheys lived here) Possessions scattered on the ground after being saved Pawnee rummaged through Took Mrs. Achey's brightly colored shawl Men, after fighting the fire, made him return.

 Louisa Collins wrote in her diary.

 "The first fire in our town today.
 Smeads building burned to the ground.
 Three families lost nearly all their goods, but there is sweet with the bitter.
-The worst whisky & gambling hole in town burned with it."
-Newspaper - Kearney Junction Times - Oct 12, 1872 Cunningham's Journal Bldg at 24th & 5th Ave.
-Multipurpose two-story building Business upstairs School, Methodist Church; Presbyterian Sunday School, Literary Society downstairs Lumber yard - L. R. More - a man of many firsts (more on him later)

-More businesses south of railroad north at first General store owner, Bodinson, built house at 24th & A - out in the country.
+The worst whisky & gambling hole in town burned with it.
+Newspaper - Kearney Junction Times Oct 12, 1872 Cunningham's Journal Bldg At $24^{\text{th}} \& 5^{\text{th}}$ Ave.
+Multipurpose two-story building, business upstairs School; Methodist Church; Presbyterian SS; Literary Society 1875 - George Norris advertised 13 gallons of milk for a \$1 Lumber yard - L. R. More - a man of many firsts More businesses south of railroad at first; a few on north side.
+General store owner, Bodinson, built house at 24th & A (Eakes) - out in the country.
 Not many houses west of Wyoming (Central) Ave.
 Captain & Mrs. Black wanted to get away from the rush and noise of town Built house at now 21st St. and 4th Ave.
 Pawnee Indians Common sight in streets and lounging on depot platform.
 Large group came through Kearney in Sept.
 1872 on their fall hunt.
-Came back in October Braves rode the horses Women walked, leading pack horses.

-Most had a child strapped on cradle board & another child or two hanging on.

-Weather

-Winters - Blizzards - April 1871 & 73 Summers - dry, especially 1874 & 76
+Came back in Oct Braves rode the horses Women walked, leading pack horses.
+Most child strapped on cradle board Another child or two hanging on.
+Tired, dirty and hungry.
+Weather Winters - Blizzards - April 1871 & 73 Summers - dry, especially 1874 & 76

-Grasshoppers destroyed crops and gardens

-Prairie fires roll down from north and west.
+Grasshoppers destroyed crops and gardens Prairie fires roll down from north and west.

+Brooms, mops & gunny sacks used to fight the fire.
 Fire guards were plowed around the farmsteads and around town

 Some early Businessmen

-L. R. More - Arrived in 1872.
+L. R. More - Man of Firsts

-First bank First lumberyard
+Arrived in 1872.

+First bank, the More Bank

+First lumberyard, the More & Sunderland lumber yard Operated his bank from it

 First brick building, south of railroad tracks, west side of the street.

 Upper story - More Opera house.

+Brick shipped in? from Gibbon?
-Owned Grand Central hotel.

-Board platforms in front of it and in front of Webb's hardware store (21st and Central) were the first sidewalks in Kearney.
-F. G. Keens Came in 1872, age 19-20 With Nightingale built the second store, a drug store.
+Owned Grand Central hotel Board platforms in front of it and in front of Webb's hardware store (21st and Central) were the first sidewalks in Kearney.

+F. G. Keens

+Came in 1872, age 19-20 With Nightingale built the second store, a drug store.
+Building Henry Achey came to town to build.

+Deputy County Clerk